Lurkki14/tuxclocker/README.md

 The scripts should be used in this order (they all have to be running simultaneously, so probably best to run in separate terminals):

-`dev/dbus-start.sh` Starts a separate DBus instance.

-`dev/tuxclockerd-start.sh` Launches `tuxclockerd` making it connect to our separate DBus instance and LD_LIBRARY_PATH set to find the built `libtuxclocker`.
+`dev/tuxclockerd-start.sh` Starts a separate DBus instance with `dbus-run-session` and launches `tuxclockerd` using the separate DBus instance and LD_LIBRARY_PATH set to find the built `libtuxclocker`.

 `dev/gui-start.sh` Launches the TuxClocker GUI making it connect to our separate DBus instance, so it can find the TuxClocker DBus service.